top of page

 Viva la musica

-During more together times the healing retreat land hosted repeated popular gatherings, workshops and music events.
-A bevy of regional and visiting healing musicians, recording artists and entertainers graced the Springs over the years -- Eric Bergland, Matisha, Kathy Zavada, Carolyn Hedger and Anton Miserak among them.
-Some event organizers (not all musical) would go on to greater renown, like best-selling author Gary Zukav ('The Seat of the Soul') and peace troubadour/author/film producer James Twyman (once performed at the United Nations).
+During more together times, the healing retreat land hosted repeated popular gatherings, workshops and music events.
+A bounty of regional and visiting healing musicians, recording artists and entertainers graced the Springs over the years -- Eric Bergland, Matisha, Kathy Zavada, Carolyn Hedger and Anton Miserak among them.
+Some event organizers (not all musical) would go on to renown, like best-selling author Gary Zukav (The Seat of the Soul and The Dancing Wu Li Masters) and peace troubadour/author/film producer James Twyman (performed at the United Nations).

 _________________________

-yet another aside...
+Fair warning: another long aside...

 For-profit vs.